MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/graphics-ecosystem-integrated-gpu-with-tdr.md

 ---
-title: Myriad of machines with integrated GPU that had a TDR caused by a crash in the graphics driver binary
+title: Myriad of machines with integrated GPU that had a TDR caused by a crash in the graphics driver binary (Ecosystem)
 description: The measure aggregates telemetry from a 7-day sliding window into a myriad of machines with integrated GPU that had a TDR caused by a crash in the graphics driver ms.topic: article ms.date: 06/18/2020